inventory management

 Why does inventory management matter?

-Inventory management can mean the difference between you having a part-time hobby and a sustainable small business.
+Inventory management can mean the difference between a part-time side hustle and a sustainable small business.

 Without exaggeration, proper inventory management can: